Series 7 Sponsorship vs Self-Study Paths Explained

 Years 5–10: Evaluate Your Options

-Once you have a stable book of business and deep industry experience, evaluate whether independence makes sense for your practice and your clients.
+Once you have a stable book of business, evaluate whether independence makes sense for your practice.

 3

-With an established client base and proven track record, transitioning to an independent RIA model becomes a realistic and potentially very lucrative option.
+With an established client base, transitioning to an independent RIA model becomes realistic.

 I went independent after 8 years at a wirehouse.
-I couldn't have done it without those 8 years of training, client relationships, and industry experience.
 The sponsored path wasn't a detour — it was the foundation that made independence possible.

 R